 \subsection{Thermodynamics from mesoscopic leads approach}

 The mesoscopic leads approach simulates the evolution of $\hat{\rho}_{\text{ext}}$.
-Since this extended state evolves under a Lindblad equation it is Markovian wheras the orignal system alone still undegoes non-markovian evolution.
-This is known as a markovian embedding.
+Since this extended state evolves under a Lindblad equation it is Markovian whereas the original system alone still undergoes non-Markovian evolution.
+This is known as a Markovian embedding.
 As such, it provides access to expectation values of operators in the extended Hilbert space of system plus leads, as well as the rate of change of expectation values of such operators.
 We need to write all the quantities required for the description of thermodynamics in terms of such quantities.

 As discussed before, we need to know the state of the system, the system-bath coupling energy, and the particle and the energy currents from the baths as a function of time.
 The state of the system is directly obtained from the mesoscopic leads approach.
 The system-bath coupling energy is just the expectation value of the system-lead coupling operator, which is also directly obtained because it is an operator in the extended Hilbert space.
 For obtaining the currents from the baths, we note that the mesoscopic leads approach consider the following microscopic structure of each bath,